demiaster/treegen/production/helpcard/helpcard_tree.md

     NOTE:
         #display: magenta
-        :bubble:
+        :box:
             #dir: left
             #display: magenta

             The network requires time to cook.
-You might want to keep the toggle on while playing with the parameters and untoggle to see the whole tree.
+You might want to keep the toggle on while tuning the parameters and untoggle to see the whole tree.

 ~~~
 ==Setup==